port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cicd/octopus-deploy/octopus-deploy.md

 ### Payload

-Here is an example of the payload structure from Jenkins:
+Here is an example of the payload structure from Octopus:

 <details>
 <summary>Space response data</summary>